An overview of the spin dynamics of antiferromagnetic Mn$_5$Si$_3$

 \section{Previous results}

-Several aspects of the magnetism of Mn$_{5}$Si$_{3}$ were addressed in our previous studies by combining INS measurements and DFT calculation~\cite{biniskos_spin_2018,dos_Santos_2021,Biniskos_2022}.
+For our studies, we used the orthorhombic coordinate system and the scattering vector $\VEC Q$ is expressed in Cartesian coordinates $\VEC Q = (Q_{h}, Q_{k}, Q_{l})$ given in reciprocal lattice units (r.l.u.).
+The wave vector $\VEC q$ is related to the momentum transfer through $\hbar\VEC Q = \hbar\VEC G + \hbar\VEC q$, where $\VEC G$ is an AFM zone center and $\VEC G = (h, k, l)$.
+Several aspects of the magnetism of Mn$_{5}$Si$_{3}$ were addressed in our previous works by combining INS measurements and DFT calculation~\cite{biniskos_spin_2018,dos_Santos_2021,Biniskos_2022}.
 The ground state spin configuration (AFM1 phase) and the different magnetic structures induced at low temperatures under magnetic field were theoretically determined~\cite{Biniskos_2022}.
-The spin-wave spectra were studied in detail in the AFM1~\cite{Biniskos_2022} ($T$=10\,K) and AFM2~\cite{dos_Santos_2021} ($T$=80\,K) phases both theoretically and experimentally.
+The spin-wave spectra were studied in detail in the AFM1~\cite{Biniskos_2022} ($T=10$\,K) and AFM2~\cite{dos_Santos_2021} ($T=80$\,K) phases both theoretically and experimentally.
 These zero-field spin dynamics results will be summarized in Section IV together with new results obtained for the spin-wave spectra for the phases reached under magnetic field (AFM1' and field-induced AFM2).